evanhl/libphonenumber/README.md

 libphonenumber
 ==============

 Google's libphonenumber as an easily included JavaScript library.
+Fork of [nathanhammond/libphonenumber](https://github.com/nathanhammond/libphonenumber) modified to remove all methods outside of `isValidNumberForRegion` to reduce file size.
+Tested against libphonenumber 8.5.0.

 Exports
 -------